Clinical Medical Assistant Curriculum: How to Build Yours

 Since your students most likely plan to take the CCMA exam through NHA at the end of your course, it’s smart to use exam prep materials like study guides and practice tests to get them ready.

-Luckily, NHA makes these materials available to everyone.
+Luckily, NHA makes these medical assistant teaching materials available to everyone.
 And because the certification is from NHA, you know the materials will always be up to date and related to the actual exam.

 Still, these materials shouldn’t be the only resource you use to teach your clinical medical assisting classes.